varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    ``varnishstat`` looks only at counters.
-   These counters are easily found in the SHMLOG, and are typically polled at reasonable interval to give the impression of real-time updates.
+   These counters are easily found in the VSL, and are typically polled at reasonable interval to give the impression of real-time updates.
    Counters, unlike the rest of the log, are not directly mapped to a single request, but represent how many times a specific action has occurred since Varnish started.

    ``varnishstat`` gives a good representation of the general health of Varnish.